timesize/monster-oop/dir-presentations/intro-to-basic-objects.md

 ### Practice

-- Practice retrieving values from the object bellow
+- Practice retrieving values from the objects bellow
   - Copy and paste them into the Chrome Developer Console
   - How would you get your name from the hash?